3M lead shared by Im, smooth-putting Piercy after 1st round - WHIZ News

 Finau, the lone member of last year’s U.S. Ryder Cup team and the 17th-ranked player in the world, has two top-five finishes this summer.

-The Utah player missed a 3-foot birdie putt on 15 and left a 4-footer for birdie just short on 16.
+He missed a 3-foot birdie putt on 15 and left a 4-footer for birdie just short on 16.
 Then on the 18th, his tee and approach shots were spot on, but an 8-foot birdie putt lipped out and settled 4 inches from the cup.
-Making two of those three would’ve put him in the lead.
+Making two of those three would’ve put him in a tie for the lead.

+“There was enough wind up there to kind of affect every shot, putting and hitting, but I steadied the ship pretty good,” Finau said.
+“I bogeyed the first hole, which is not the start you want on a day where it’s playing kind of tricky, but I was able to hole some putts in the middle of that front nine and kind of get going in the middle of the round.”

+Hoge, who grew up in Fargo, North Dakota, about a 3 1/2-hour drive northwest, won the AT&T Pebble Beach Pro-Am in February.
+He has missed the cut in each of his last six starts.

 The highest-ranked player in the field, Hideki Matsuyama, withdrew.
 He cited a sore wrist after shooting a 77 to match his worst round of the season, his Saturday at the Masters on April 9.

-Mardy Fish, the former tennis star who’s playing on a sponsor exemption, came in last at 81.
+Mardy Fish, the former tennis star who’s playing on a sponsor exemption, was tied for last at 81.
+The best underdog story among the sponsor exemptions belonged to Jeff Overton, who’s making his first start in five years after recovering from a life-threatening spine infection that stemmed from an injection to treat a herniated disc.

+Overton, who has more than $12 million in career earnings and played on the 2010 U.S. Ryder Cup team, shot a 77.

+“It was definitely emotional.
+Definitely teared up a couple times out there,” Overton said.
+“Nothing crazy, but yeah, it’s a win.”

 More AP golf coverage: https://apnews.com/hub/golf and https://twitter.com/AP_Sports